 The most prominent Hebrew symbol here is the Hexagram.

-* Protection: Historically, the Hexagram, in relation to the idea Magen David (Shield of David) represents God as the protector of King David.
+* Protection: Historically, the Hexagram, in relation to the idea Magen David (Shield of David) represents Yahuah (God) as the protector of King David.

 * Unity: Philosophically, the two interlocking triangles are often interpreted as the connection between the Creator and Creation, or the harmony between the physical world and the spiritual realm.